tapdata/tapdata-docs/docs/user-guide/manage-system/manage-role.md

 ## Procedure

-1. [Log in to Tapdata Platform](../log-in.md) as a system administrator.
+1. [Log in to TapData Platform](../log-in.md) as a system administrator.

 2. In the left navigation bar, select **System** > **Roles**.